arjvik/Heart-Attack-Prediction/README.md

 Models were trained on all samples with a train-test split of either 80/20 or 90/10.
 The metrics evaluated were precision, recall, accuracy, F1 score, and F2 score.

 The decision was made to choose the model via Recall, since in this application a false negative puts the individual at risk due to not receiving the required treatment.

+## Next Steps

+I worked on this project as a part of my summer internship as a Data Analyst at pSolv.
+I presented it to the founders of the company, and we are planning to pitch it to the international hospital chain Christus, who we have worked with in the past.
+If our proposal is successfull, I will be working with sensitive data, so I will not be able to publish anything here.

 ---